Words Count - Chapter 17

 The Gettysburg Address starts with the famous cliché "Four score and seven years ago..."

-A cliché is always an overused simile.
+A cliché is always a compliment in disguise.

-Last change made to this page: November 22, 2004
+Last change made to this page: Oct.
+20, 2014

 Words Count: Additional Exercises